mj-studio-library/js-util/README.md

 * `camelCaseObject` : convert keys of object to camelCased
 * `convertJsonKeys` : convert keys of json object to something others
 * `replaceJsonKeys` : replace keys of json object to something others
+* `filterJsonKeys` : filter keys of json object to something others
 * `reverseObjectKeyValues` : reverse key and value in object
 * `groupByArray` : group object as arrays with key a provider callback
 * `groupByObject` : group object as objects with key a provider callback